aaps/MCmotions/README.md

 importing block changes via blender masks and makeing that mask visible on keyframes (hope that works)

 block textures

-the ability to record plugin messages like multyworld
+the ability to record plugin messages like multyworld (not sure anymore)

 3